GraphWalker: Agentic Knowledge Graph Question Answering via Synthetic Trajectory Curriculum: Introduction

-To overcome this limitation, \textbf{Agentic KGQA methods} empower LLMs to iteratively interact with the global KG via successive tool calls, dynamically refining their reasoning based on real-time KG feedback \citep{yao2023reactsynergizingreasoningacting, sun2023think}.
-Despite this progress, as shown in Table~\ref{tab:method-comparison}, existing approaches remain limited in several key aspects. \textbf{Prompting-based methods}~\citep{sun2023think,xu2024generate} lack the dedicated parameter updates needed to robustly navigate noisy KGs. \textbf{Training-based methods}, on the other hand, fail to unify key properties: some (e.g., RoG) restrict reasoning to predefined workflows, lacking \textit{autonomous interaction}; others (e.g., KG-R1) rely on pre-sampled subgraphs rather than the \textit{global KG}; and pure SFT agents (e.g., KG-Agent) suffer from superficial pattern imitation, lacking the \textit{RL optimization} needed to break through the demonstration ceiling.
-Besides, recent studies have consistently shown that RL optimization requires a competent SFT prior: without sufficient exploration capacity, the agent cannot discover rewarding trajectories, rendering policy optimization ineffective \citep{Guo_2025, zhang2026asteragenticscalingtoolintegrated, xiong2026scaling}.
-This raises a central question: \textit{How can an agent build a robust exploration foundation on KGs to push the boundaries of its reasoning capacity?}
+To overcome this limitation, recent \textbf{Agentic KGQA methods} allow LLMs to interact with KGs via successive tool calls, dynamically refining their reasoning based on real-time feedback \citep{yao2023reactsynergizingreasoningacting, sun2023think}.
+However, as shown in Table~\ref{tab:method-comparison}, existing approaches still exhibit notable limitations.
+Prompting-based and SFT-based methods \citep{sun2023think,xu2024generate,luo2023reasoning,jiang2025kg} often hit performance ceilings due to \textit{insufficient environmental adaptation}.
+Meanwhile, existing RL-based methods \citep{song2025efficient} suffer from a critical exploration bottleneck: they apply policy optimization on pre-extracted subgraphs without a comprehensive SFT prior.
+By confining their training to simplified environments, they severely restrict the agent's search space, hindering effective navigation of the vast, noisy \textit{global KG} during inference.
+Most importantly, recent studies \citep{Guo_2025, zhang2026asteragenticscalingtoolintegrated, xiong2026scaling} consistently demonstrate that RL requires a structurally diverse SFT foundation; without a broad exploration prior, policy optimization on global KGs proves ineffective.
+This raises a central question: \textit{\textbf{How can an agent build a robust exploration foundation to push the boundaries of its reasoning capacity?}}

-To address this issue, we propose \textit{GraphWalker}, a novel agentic KGQA framework that autonomously synthesizes trajectories and trains the agent via \textit{Stage-wise Fine-tuning}.
-We introduce a two-stage SFT pipeline followed by lightweight RL with a sparse exact-match (EM) reward.
-First, we conduct \textit{Constrained Random Walk (CRW)} on the KG and synthesize \textit{GraphSynth}, a corpus of 15k diverse trajectories to establish a broad exploration prior.
-Second, we construct \textit{GraphRoll}, a dataset of 6k distilled expert trajectories that equips the agent with reflection and error recovery.
-Importantly, we demonstrate that the first stage serves as a \textit{mid-training exploration scaffold}, which unlocks a higher performance ceiling after RL.
+To address these issues, this paper proposes \textit{GraphWalker}, a framework that autonomously synthesizes interaction trajectories for \textit{Stage-Wise Fine-tuning}, followed by lightweight RL with a sparse exact-match (EM) reward.
+Specifically, the two SFT stages directly target the aforementioned exploration and robustness bottlenecks.
+First, we conduct \textit{Constrained Random Walk (CRW)} on the KG and synthesize \textit{GraphSynth}, a corpus of 15k diverse trajectories that establishes a broad exploration prior.
+Second, we construct \textit{GraphRoll}, a dataset of 6k distilled expert trajectories that equips the agent with reflection and error recovery capabilities.
+Importantly, we demonstrate that the first stage serves as a \textit{mid-training exploration scaffold}, which unlocks a higher performance ceiling during subsequent RL.

 Our main contributions are summarized as follows: